monarch-initiative/monarch-trapi-kp/README.md

   ```
 ## Viewing the System

+### TRAPI API

 When run the system locally from the CLI or using Docker (but not within any named host), an OpenAPI web form exposing the TRAPI API is available at http://localhost:8080/1.4/docs.

-Of course, TRAPI endpoints may also be directly accessed, as expected.
+Of course, the standard TRAPI 1.4 endpoints may also be directly accessed, as expected.
+These consist of the **/meta_knowledge_graph** returning the Biolink Model compliant dictionary of edge templates and the **/query** endpoint for posting queries to the system.

+Note that for the **/query** endpoint, the TRAPI query graph body can have the (optional) extra non-TRAPI standard JSON object key **limit** which instructs the system about the maximum number of results should be returned (Default: return the top 5 results).
+The current maximum allowable SemSimian value for this value appears to be 50.
+Higher values will trigger a 422 HTTP return code error.

+### 'Common' API

 An additional set of endpoints - so-called 'COMMON' API endpoints - is available at http://localhost:8080/common/docs.
 Aside from accessing available release metadata about the system (via the /common/metadata path), this set of endpoints also provides a few non-TRAPI general purpose endpoints to retrieve specific data results more conveniently than TRAPI, such as retrieving a node record by CURIE.

+Only the **/metadata** endpoint is implemented at this moment.